 The Mouth is the Gateway to the Whole Body

-A Happy Ending
+A Happy Ending to a Toothache

-And that, dear friends, is one of the reasons I absolutely LOVE being a dentist!
+That, dear friends, is one of the reasons I absolutely LOVE being a dentist!

-To make an appointment for a Complimentary Consultation:
+To make an appointment for a Dental Emergency:

 Request an Appointment Online or call us at 704-364-7069.